1:1 Mentorship + Placement Support

 Project suggestion

-• Docs: clean README + architecture diagram + decisions explained
+• Docs: README + architecture diagram + decisions explained

 • Demo: explain what / why / how in 2–3 minutes